seven-technologies-cloud/pythonrest/README.md

 Just removing the package and retrying fixes that error.

 ## Building the Installer binary
-Move the pythonrest.exe file from the generated dist/ folder to the linuxinstaller/ folder and run from the latter folder:
+Move the pythonrest file from the generated dist/ folder to the linuxinstaller/ or macinstaller/ folder and run from it:
 ```bash
 pyinstaller \
     --onefile \